Guatama/pynovice/README.md

 # pynovice
 I learn Python 3.
-Here I post the code that I write in the learning process.
+Here I post the code which I write in the learning process.